kubernetes-retired/kubefed/docs/keps/20200619-federated-resource-status.md

 By following this approach, kubefed would be able to properly consume and report the status of any federated resource by checking the `status.conditions` (e.g `Ready=True`) fields.

-**Note that**, this proposed solution might include additional flags to the kubefed control-plane components to avoid blowing out the control-plane due to frequent and concurrent API calls to update the status of the federated resources.

 Obviously users might want to be able to enable/disable the definition of:

 * Which condition to look for each federated resource to determine its readiness, e.g. `Ready=True`, `Deployed=True`.